desec-io/desec-stack/docs/dns/rrsets.rst

 (*RRsets*).
 An RRset is the set of all Resource Records of a given record type for a given name.
 For example, the name ``example.com`` may have an RRset of type ``A``, denoting the set of IPv4 addresses associated with this name.
-In the traditional Bind zone file format, the RRset would be written as::
+In the traditional BIND zone file format, the RRset would be written as::

-    <name>  IN  A 127.0.0.1
+    <name>  3600  IN  A  127.0.0.1
-    <name>  IN  A 127.0.0.2
+    <name>  3600  IN  A  127.0.0.2
     ...

+where 3600 is the number of seconds for which DNS resolvers may cache the information before asking again (time-to-live, short: *TTL*).

 Each of these lines is a Resource Record, and together they form an RRset.

-The basic units accessible through the API are RRsets, each represented by a JSON object.
+The basic units accessible through the API are RRsets (not individual Resource Records).
+The TTL is a property of an RRset; and all records of an RRset therefore share the record type and also the TTL.

+RRsets are each represented by a JSON object.
 The object structure is detailed in the next section.

 The relevant endpoints all reside under ``/api/v1/domains/{name}/rrsets/``, where ``{name}`` is the name of a domain you own.
 When operating on domains